hyt152004/Fridgey/README.md

 > - An Item has been searched and returned
 > - An Item has been removed

+> **Phase 4: Task 3**
+> - After reflecting on my UML class diagram, implementing the Singleton Pattern crossed my mind.
+This procedure will ensure that only one instance of the Refrigerator class would be instantiated across the entire program and all objects would access the same single instance.
+By eliminating multiple instances and avoiding any possible inconsistencies of the Refrigerator state, it would simplify my program design and will reduce memory usage and, therefore, runtime.
+> - Although applying this pattern would bring benefit to my program, it may also cause certain problems.
+Firstly, if I wanted to have a refrigerator and a freezer in my program, instantiating two Refrigerator class may be necessary.
+Also, testing can become difficult with the implementation of this pattern since the singleton object is shared across the entire program.
+Changing its state for testing can affect other parts of the program, creating difficulty to write independent tests.

 [//]: # (> - As a user, when I select the quit option from the application menu, I want to be reminded to save my items to file and have the option to do so or not. )